 Take a Walk

 Sometimes a change of scenery and a brief bit of exercise may be all you need to relieve stress.
-According to this article, walking outside for 20-30 minutes and help alleviate stress, increase energy levels, and improve memory.
+According to this article, walking outside for 20-30 minutes helps alleviate stress, increase energy levels, and improve memory.

 Stress can lead to poor eating habits.
 When stress has affected sleep patterns, most people turn to caffeinated beverages like coffee to boost energy.
 Unfortunately, too much caffeine can also negatively affect your sleeping pattern because it stays in your system longer than most realize.
 Foods that help reduce stress include fruits, vegetables, and foods rich in fiber and carbohydrates.